kubemove/kubemove/keps/0001-kep-kubemove-hld.md

 1. APIs for the end user to interact with the application and the data mobilizer
 2. APIs for the cloud provider or the middleware to control the data mobility flow where they can also control authentication and authorization when and if needed

+KubeMove operator has a set of controllers that watch the following CRs and implement the overall mobility workflow.

 There are five inital APIs that are being proposed:

 1. **KubeMoveEngine:** This CRD defines the placeholders for the workflow for a given application.
 The CR is created either by the user by invoking the spec that has the following details